 Your contribution makes a difference!

-Membership dues benefit our community in many ways: beautification, doggie bags, security concerns, sponsored events, and the website.
+Membership dues benefit our community in many ways: security concerns, beautification, doggie bags, sponsored events, and the website.

 We have a Facebook page managed by Greg Orson.
 Michael Wiesinger edits our monthly newsletter.

-The board spent the better part of last year reviewing and updating our bylaws.
+The board spent the better part of 2017 reviewing and updating our bylaws.
 The last revision was in 1992.

 WHCA organizes Clean Sweeps.
 We have a gardener who maintains seven public gardens.
-Palm tree trimming is on a schedule.

-Our Civic Association originally started as a garden club in the 20’s.
+Our Civic Association originally started as a garden club in the 1920’s.
 We are the oldest continually operating civic association in Los Angeles.